MicaProject/Mica/README.md

 ```
 mica-assistant-plugin
 ```
-and voila, everyone can install your creation by typing
+and voila, everyone can install your creation by typing:
 ```
 add plugin YourName/YourPlugin
 ```